-In a far-off land, a very musical king has a not-
+In a far-off land, a very musical king has a notvery-musical son.
+Everyone pretends to enjoy the prince's

 Safe Church Safe Communities Core Training April 27 • 10 a.m.

 Training for Safe Church, Safe Community certification will be offered at St. Paul's Episcopal Church in Kansas City.
 This training is intended to aid in creating safe and welcoming communities for all people and communicate adopted policies of the church that protect all people, especially those most vulnerable or susceptible to power imbalances in our communities.